austinmroczek/pi-setup/README.md

 Burn image to SD card

-Add a blank file `ssh.txt` to the boot partition from windows to enable SSH on boot
+Add a blank file `ssh.txt` to the boot partition from windows to enable SSH on boot (or use the new Raspberry Pi Imager tool and select that option)

 ## Set up USB mass storage boot